aerospike/backup-go/cmd/asrestore/readme.md

                                   By default, the cluster is checked for batch write support.
 Only set this flag if you explicitly don't want batch writes to be used or if asrestore is failing to work because it cannot recognize that batch writes are disabled.
-                                  Incompatible with --mode=asbx.

       --max-async-batches int     To send data to Aerospike Database, asrestore creates write workers that work in parallel.
                                   This value is the number of workers that form batches and send them to the database.
                                   For Aerospike Database versions prior to 6.0, 'batches' are only a logical grouping of records, and each record is uploaded individually.
                                   The true max number of async Aerospike calls would then be <max-async-batches> * <batch-size>.
-                                  Incompatible with --mode=asbx. (default 32)
+                                   (default 32)
       --warm-up int               Warm Up fills the connection pool with connections for all nodes.
 This is necessary for batch restore.
                                   By default is calculated as (--max-async-batches + 1), as one connection per node is reserved for tend operations and is not used for transactions.
-                                  Incompatible with --mode=asbx.

       --batch-size int            The max allowed number of records to simultaneously upload to Aerospike.
                                   Default is 128 with batch writes enabled.
 If you disable batch writes, this flag is superseded because each worker sends writes one by one.
                                   All three batch flags are linked.
 If --disable-batch-writes=false, asrestore uses batch write workers to send data to the database.
-                                  Asrestore creates a number of workers equal to --max-async-batches that work in parallel, and form and send a number of records equal to --batch-size to the database.
+                                  Asrestore creates a number of workers equal to --max-async-batches that work in parallel, and form and send a number of records equal to --batch-size to the database. (default 128) --extra-ttl int             For records with expirable void-times, add N seconds of extra-ttl to the recorded void-time.
-                                  Incompatible with --mode=asbx. (default 128)
-      --extra-ttl int             For records with expirable void-times, add N seconds of extra-ttl to the recorded void-time.
-                                  Incompatible with --mode=asbx.
   -T, --timeout int               Set the timeout (ms) for asinfo commands sent from asrestore to the database.
                                   The info commands are to check version, get indexes, get udfs, count records, and check batch write support. (default 10000)
       --retry-base-timeout int    Set the initial timeout for a retry in milliseconds when data is sent to the Aerospike database